-A combination of lectures and excursions will provide the tools to understand the landscape systems that structure and support the urban condition.
-Lectures will present global examples of systems of water supply and drainage, soil, urban forests, wilds and production.
-Through a series of excursions and exercises the students will discover and document the urban systems of Zurich.
+A combination of lectures and practical exercises will provide the tools to understand the landscape systems that structure and support the urban condition.
+Lectures will present global examples of urban systems related to soils, trees and forests, care, water evacuation, water supply, rivers and open waters

-Students will learn how the territory, climate and geology create potentials and constraints for the development of cities around the world, and students will also engage with the field Urban Ecology.
-By looking closely at the condition of the city, students will produce knowledge about the state of landscape systems close to home.
+Students will learn how the territory, climate and geology create potentials and constraints for the development of cities around the world.
+By looking closely at the condition of the city, students will produce knowledge about the state of urban landscape systems.
 Lastly, students will understand how this methodology informs the design process.

 - Course 061-0104-00 V

 - Language: English